 “Hush, Wendy.
 He’s not able to talk about it.
 Dr. Kamikaze will work with him.
 I’m sure it’s something that was done to him, not something he did.”

-I was spinning again.
+I’m spinning again.

 “Well, that didn’t go well.”
-We laughed.

 “Yeah.
 I told John Boy.
 He told everyone.”